Lymph Nodes and Cancer

 Doctors may also take samples of one or more nodes using needles.
 Usually, this is done on lymph nodes that are enlarged.
 This is called a needle biopsy.
 The tissue that’s removed is looked at under the microscope by a pathologist (a doctor who diagnoses illness using tissue samples) to find out if there are cancer cells in it

-Doctors may also use scans or other imaging tests to look for enlarged nodes around a cancer if the nodes are deep in the body.
-For more on this, see our document Imaging (Radiology) Tests.
+Doctors may also use scans or other imaging tests to look for enlarged nodes that deep in the body.
+For more on this, see Imaging (Radiology) Tests.
 Often, enlarged lymph nodes near a cancer are assumed to contain cancer.

 What does it mean if there’s cancer in my lymph node?